 Question Answer Marks

 3(a)(i) Calculate the average cost of each dessert.
 2

 Correct answer = \$4.20 (2)

 Correct method but incorrect answer:

 Fixed costs + total variable costs / number of desserts made each week (1)

 \$1000 + \$20 000 / 5000 (1)

 3(a)(ii) Calculate the variable cost of each dessert.
 2

 Correct answer = \$4.00 (2)

 Correct method but incorrect answer:

 Total variable costs / number of desserts made each week (1)

 \$20 000 / 5000 (1)

 3(a)(iii) State four ways the cost data in 3(a)(i) or 3(a)(ii) might be used by a business.
 4

 Award 1 mark for each way the cost data might be used by a business (max.
 4).

 Relevant ways might include:

-to help decide which product to produce to decide whether to continue or to stop production
+to help decide which product to produce

-to help decide what price to set
+to decide whether to continue or to stop production to help decide what price to set

 to help choose suppliers

-to know how much each product costs to produce helps to calculate break-even output
+to know how much each product costs to produce

-helps to calculate the contribution of each product to fixed costs.
+helps to calculate break-even output helps to calculate the contribution of each product to fixed costs.

 Accept all valid responses.

-3(b) Use Appendix 2 and other information to consider TT's financial position.
-Do you think TT's financial position improved in 2025?
-Justify your answer using suitable calculations.
-Level Description Marks 3 Excellent knowledge and understanding of relevant business concepts using appropriate terminology in context.
-Detailed discussion of TT's financial position using suitable calculations.
+Question Answer Marks 3(b) position pendix 2 and other information to consider TT's financial n.
+Do you think TT's financial position improved in 2025? swer using suitable calculations.
+12 Level Description Marks 3 Excellent knowledge and understanding of relevant business concepts using appropriate terminology in context.
+9-12 Detailed discussion of TT's financial position using suitable calculations.
 Well-justified conclusion.
-Candidates discussing in detail whether or not TT improved its financial position using suitable calculations, in context and with a well-justified conclusion should be 3 Excellent knowledge and understanding of relevant business concepts using appropriate terminology in context.
-Detailed discussion of TT's financial position using suitable calculations.
-Well-justified conclusion.
-Candidates discussing in detail whether or not TT improved its financial position using suitable calculations, 12 business concepts using appropriate terminology in context.
-Detailed discussion of TT's financial position using suitable calculations.
-Well-justified conclusion.
-Candidates discussing in detail whether or not TT improved its financial position using suitable calculations, suitable calculations.
-Well-justified conclusion.
-Candidates discussing in detail whether or not TT improved its financial position using suitable calculations, Candidates discussing in detail whether or not TT improved its financial position using suitable calculations, improved its financial position using suitable calculations, rewarded with the top marks in the band.
+Candidates discussing in detail whether or not TT improved its financial position using suitable calculations, in context and with a well-justified conclusion should be rewarded with the top marks in the band.
 2 Good knowledge and understanding of relevant business concepts using appropriate terminology in context.
 5-8 Detailed discussion of TT's financial position.
 Judgement with some justification / some evaluation of choices made.
 Candidates discussing in detail TT's financial position using suitable calculations and in context should be rewarded with the top marks in the band.
 1 Limited knowledge and understanding of relevant business concepts in context.
-Limited ability to discuss TT's financial position with little/ no explanation.
+1-4 Limited ability to discuss TT's financial position with little/ no explanation.
 Simple judgement with limited justification / limited evaluation of choices made.
 Candidates outlining TT's financial position in context should be rewarded with the top marks in the band.
 0 No creditable response.
 0